Professional Learning Communities

 Yes.
-School buses will pick up elementary students 90 minutes earlier and secondary students 60 minutes earlier on Fridays to accommodate the early release schedule.
+School buses will pick up elementary students 90 minutes earlier and secondary students 60 minutes earlier on Mondays to accommodate the early release schedule.

 What about students who attend Kids Camp?
 Won't the early release mean more expenses for parents?

 No. The Kids Camp after-school enrichment program will watch elementary students for free during the 90 minutes of Professional Learning Communities.
 Families who do not pick up their children by the regular dismissal hour, will be charged for any time their child stays in Kids Camp after the regular dismissal hour.